eagle-io/docs/source/reference/historic/aggregates.rst

 	- Equal to or higher than the last raw historic value before the start of the sample.
 For the purposes of this section, we will refer to the last raw historic value before the start of the sample as the ‘last pre-sample’ historic value.
 	- Equal to or lower than the next raw historic value after the ‘last pre-sample’ historic value.
 The ‘next’ value may be in the sample or could be after the sample.
 If there is no ‘next’ raw historic value, the interpolated value will be exactly the same as the ‘last pre-sample’ value.
+	- If there is no beginning bound, the aggregate will be *No Data*.
+	- If any non-good values are skipped in order to find the closest good value, the aggregate will be *Data Subnormal*.

 AVERAGE
 -------
 The average aggregate adds up the values of all good raw data for each interval, and divides the sum by the number of good values producing a mean average.
+If any non-good values are ignored in the computation, the aggregate quality will be *Data Subnormal*.

 TOTAL
 -----
 The total aggregate adds up all the values of all good raw values for each interval.
+If any non-good values are ignored in the computation, the aggregate quality will be *Data Subnormal*.

 MINIMUM